brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 This paper suggests the first two and encourages research into the third.

+## What about format specifiers?

+The implementation experience in `fmt` is that directly formatting ranges does _not_ support any format specifiers, but `fmt::join` supports providing a specifier per element as well as providing the delimiter and wrapping brackets.

+We could add the same format specifier support for direct formatting of ranges as `fmt::join` supports, but it doesn't seem especially worthwhile.
+If you don't care about formatting, `"{}"` is all you need.
+If you do care about formatting, it's likely that you care about more than just the formatting of each individual element &mdash; you probably care about other things do.
+At which point, you'd likely need to use `fmt::join` anyway.

+That seems like the right mix of functionality to me.

 ## How to support those views which are not `const`-iterable?

 There are several C++20 range adapters which are not `const`-iterable.
 These include `views::filter` and `views::drop_while`.
 But `std::format` takes its arguments by `Args const&...`, so how could they be printable?